zhangtai/hugo.zhangt.ai/content/post/2022/first-time-openwrt.md

 I have been using OpnSense for the last 4(?) years, mostly satisfied with it.

-Inspired by [HN article](https://kohlschuetter.github.io/blog/posts/2022/10/28/linux-nanopi-r4s/) for fixing the NanoPi R4S issue and upgrade the kernel, I search this device on Taobao, found R5S is available.
+Inspired by [HN article](https://kohlschuetter.github.io/blog/posts/2022/10/28/linux-nanopi-r4s/) for fixing the NanoPi R4S issue and upgrading the kernel, I search for this device on Taobao, and found R5S is available.
 But wait, there is R6S!?
 Just 2 days after release, even lucky that find the company FriendlyELEC in my city(Guangzhou), ordered and received it.
 Let's power on.

 It installed OpenWrt by default, not the official one but a fork named FriendlyWrt, I can start it and connect it to monitoring and login to it, but all the network ports not working, as advised by the seller, I need to re-install the system.
 Installed the latest version with docker, powered it on again, networks working fine.